KSFO (560 AM): Return of Limbaugh and Cal basketball (2013–2017)

-Recent history (2018–present)
+Later history (2018–2026)

 Airing the show in early evenings, KSFO became the 600th affiliate of The Dave Ramsey Show, a financial advice show, on January 8, 2018.
 Beginning in January 2019, The Savage Nation cut back from three hours to a one-hour radio show and separate hourlong podcast; Westwood One introduced The Ben Shapiro Show in place of the last two hours of the Savage radio show, and KSFO began carrying Shapiro following The Savage Nation radio show and podcast beginning February 11.
 Sussman went on medical leave in October 2019 before officially retiring on January 15, 2020.

 On March 2, 2020, KSFO replaced its local morning show with Armstrong & Getty, a syndicated show based at KSTE in Sacramento that had previously been heard on KGO.
 The Savage Nation radio show ended on December 31, 2020, for reasons that Savage claimed were "constrained for legal reasons", but the show continued as an online-only podcast.

-As part of a larger realignment with the Cumulus San Francisco cluster, KSFO's programming was "moved" to under the "810 KSFO" branding on November 18, 2024, displacing KGO's existing sports betting format.
-The KSFO call sign moved to on January 1, 2025, with becoming KZAC.
+As part of a larger realignment of its San Francisco stations, Cumulus Media moved KSFO's programming, branding and staff to on November 18, 2024, displacing KGO's existing sports betting format.
+The move placed KSFO on one of the Bay Area's two 50,000-watt clear-channel AM facilities, along with sister station KNBR, and substantially increased the conservative talk format's coverage of Silicon Valley and the South Bay.

-On March 3, 2025, KZAC went off the air.
+Programming was initially carried on both frequencies.
+On January 1, 2025, the KSFO call sign was transferred from 560 to 810 AM, ending nearly 90 years of its use on the 560 kHz facility.
+The former KSFO became KZAC.

+KZAC ceased broadcasting on March 3, 2025.
+Cumulus subsequently considered selling the station rather than returning it to regular operation.
+The company filed with the FCC to keep KZAC silent while the station's future was being considered.

+By 2026, Cumulus was also seeking to eliminate the cost of the station's longtime transmitter property.
+The Islais Creek/Pier 94 site was among the leases the company sought to reject as unnecessary as part of its financial restructuring.
+The transmitter site had served the station since 1937 and had also housed the wartime KWID and KWIX shortwave facilities.

+No sale was completed, and on August 5, 2026, Cumulus surrendered KZAC's broadcast license to the Federal Communications Commission.
+The FCC cancelled the license the following day, permanently ending the 560 kHz facility's broadcasting history.